-The Etest and predicted MICs (n=868) were classified as susceptible, intermediate and resistant according to the EUCAST 2016 resistance breakpoints30 (Figure 3).
-The sensitivity of the assay was 97.13% (CI: 95.22-98.42).
+The Etest and predicted MICs (n=868) were classified as susceptible, intermediate resistant and resistant according to the EUCAST 2016 resistance breakpoints46 (Figure 3).
+The sensitivity of the assay was 97.1% (95% CI: 95.2-98.4).
+Minor errors resulting from misclassifications of intermediate resistant strains were found for 9% of the data.
+False positive misclassifications (S to R), i.e. major errors, occurred for tetracycline (0.2%), azithromycin (0.6%), cefixime (3.5%) and ceftriaxone (4.8%) for a total of 9% of the data.
+For penicillin G, spectinomycin and ciprofloxacin no major errors were identified.
 One very major error (R to S), occurred for ceftriaxone (Etest MIC 0.19 mg/L vs. 0.053 mg/L).
-For penicillin G, spectinomycin and ciprofloxacin no major errors were identified.
-False positive misclassifications (S to R), i.e. major errors, occurred for tetracycline (0.2%), azithromycin (0.6%), cefixime (3.48%) and ceftriaxone (4.8%) for a total of 9% of the data.
-Minor errors resulting from misclassifications of intermediary resistant strains were found for 9% of the data.
 A high number of predicted MIC values (20%) had 95% CIs spanning two categories.
-The overall specificity of the assay was 79.27 % (CI: 74.84-83.23).
+The overall specificity of the assay was 79.3% (95% CI: 74.8-83.2).

 Discussion

-The developed resazurin-based broth microdilution assay was able to discriminate between resistant and susceptible strains reliably, is faster (approximately 7.5 hours) than currently available MIC methods for N. gonorrhoeae and has an excellent sensitivity of 97.13% (CI: 95.22-98.42).
-The gold standard methods agar dilution and Etest are both based on subjective, visual readouts and are therefore limited to a relatively low throughput.
+The developed resazurin-based broth microdilution assay was able to discriminate between resistant and susceptible strains relatively reliably, is faster (approximately 7.5 hours) than currently available MIC methods for N. gonorrhoeae and had an excellent sensitivity of 97.1% (95% CI: 95.2-98.4).
+The gold standard MIC methods agar dilution and Etest are both based on subjective, visual readouts and are therefore limited to a relatively low throughput.
 Dose-response modelling allows the precise estimation of the EC50 of antimicrobials from a continuous scale and provides confidence intervals rather than having the precision limited by doubling dilutions.
 It is inherently difficult to apply resistance breakpoints that were designed for doubling dilution-based methods to dose-response curve based MICs.
-This was reflected by many categorical errors resulting from estimates that have CIs overlapping two SIR categories.
+This was reflected by many categorical errors resulting from estimates that had CIs overlapping two SIR categories.
 The performance of the assay was excellent for ciprofloxacin, penicillin G and spectinomycin (no major errors) and acceptable for azithromycin (0.6% major errors) and tetracycline (0.2% major errors).
-For cefixime and ceftriaxone many false positive results and consequently an overestimation of resistance was measured.
-The complex mechanism of action of these antimicrobials is not well understood and involves several resistance determinants (PenA, PenB, mtrR, ponA, factorX)48.
-The correlation of EC50 and MIC has been previously shown to be largely influenced by different penicillin binding proteins in Streptococcus pneumoniae.49 This might explain the strain dependent heterogeneity of hill coefficients (Figure S3) and dose response curves that are biphasic (Figure S4).22,47 To address such complex effects with the simple four parameter hill function employed in this study is inaccurate and therefore contributed to the poor specificity of only 79.27 % (95% CI: 74.84-83.23).
-The deviation from Etest follows a normal distribution, outliers can be attributed to the β-lactams penicillin G (large overestimation in beta lactamase producing strains), cefixime and ceftriaxone (potentially biphasic or triphasic curves with large confidence intervals).
-The essential agreement was suboptimal and might reflect why it has been difficult to establish a broth microdilution assay for fastidious gonococci in the past.
+For cefixime and ceftriaxone, many false positive results and consequently an overestimation of resistance was measured.
+The complex mechanism of action and evolution of resistance to these antimicrobials is not fully understood and involves several resistance determinants (penA, penB, mtrR, ponA, factorX).50 The correlation of EC50 and MIC has been previously shown to be largely influenced by different penicillin binding proteins in Streptococcus pneumoniae.51 This might explain the strain dependent heterogeneity of Hill coefficients (Figure S3) and dose response curves that are biphasic (Figure S4).22,49 To address such complex effects with the simple four parameter Hill model employed in this study is inaccurate and therefore contributed to the poor specificity of only 79.3% (95% CI: 74.8-83.2).
+The deviation from Etest follows a normal distribution, outliers can be attributed to the β-lactam antimicrobials penicillin G (large overestimation in -lactamase producing strains), cefixime and ceftriaxone (potentially biphasic or triphasic curves with large confidence intervals).
+The overall essential agreement was suboptimal, largely due to the examined -lactam antimicrobials.
 An endpoint of six hours provided only a snapshot of the antimicrobial properties and examining much more time-points, starting inocula, and very large number of strains might provide valuable data for improvements.
-Furthermore, obtaining significantly more data, possibly by scaling the assay to a robotic platform, would enable the regression analysis to be performed for the different antimicrobials separately and also allow fitting a biphasic model47.
+Furthermore, obtaining significantly more data, possibly by scaling the assay to a robotic platform, would enable the regression analysis to be performed for the different antimicrobials separately and also allow fitting a biphasic model.49